nonoesp/laravel-folio/README.md

 ## Me

 I'm [Nono Martínez Alonso](http://nono.ma) (nono.ma), a computational designer with a penchant for design, code, and simplicity.
-I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and write at [Getting Simple](http://gettingsimple.com/).
+I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and host [The Getting Simple Podcast](http://gettingsimple.com/podcast).
 If you use this package, I would love to hear about it.
 Thanks!

 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg)](https://www.paypal.me/nonoesp)